iSaluki/phhs6/content/sixth/Business/Units/fh/Price.md

 Pricing strategies: Adopted over the medium to long term to achieve marketing objectives.
 Have a significant impact on the marketing strategy.

 Pricing tactics: Adopted in the short run to suit particular situations.
 Limited impact beyond the product itself.

+> [!note] Competitors significantly influence pricing
+>
+> Price leaders set the pricing for a market - these tend to be the big businesses.
+Whilst smaller businesses tend to be price followers, who simply follow prices set by the leaders.

+**Price takers:** Have no option but to charge the ruling market price **Price makers:** Able to fix their own price
+**Price leaders:** Market leaders whose price changes are followed by rivals **Price followers:** Follow the price-changing lead of the market leader

+> [!quote] Mark up
+>
+> Widely used in retail, the amount that you add to the price on top of your production costs.

+**Loss Leaders:** A product or service sold at a loss to encourage people to enter the ecosystem of a product or service.

+## Benefits and drawbacks to using cost to influence price

+### Benefits

+- Easy to calculate
+- Price increases can be justified when costs rise
+- Managers can be confident each product is being sold at profit

+### Drawbacks

+- Ignores price elasticity of demand
+- May not take account of competition
+- Profit is lost if price is set below the cost of production

+## Price Skimming

+- Setting a high price to maximise profit
+- Works well for products that create excitement amongst "early adopters"
+- Frequently used in the technology industry
+- Product is sold to different market segments at different times, allowing for high initial profits

 [Business](/Business)